 The perfect pallet isn’t just about stability and protection.
 Getting it right helps avoid additional costs.
 As our charges are based on a combination of weight and volume, anything that takes extra space or makes your pallet non-stackable could incur surcharges.

 Columns ensure maximum stacking strength.
 If the contents are rigid, you can use ‘bricklayer style’ for increased stability.

-Items should fit squarely on the pallet, without hanging over the edge.
-Although we do accept overhanging pallets, shipments that fit on the pallet are preferred since this reduces risk of damage.
+Items should fit squarely on the pallet, without hanging over the edge – we don’t accept overhanging pallets.

-A level top surface makes it strong, compact and stackable.
+The top surface of your pallet must be level, strong and stackable.
 Non-stackable pallets will incur a surcharge.

-Use strapping and/or stretch wrapping to hold items in place on the pallet.
-Wrapping should include the pallet itself.
+Use two straps from both sides and/or stretch wrapping to hold items in place.
+Strapping and wrapping should include the pallet itself.

 Your packaging needs to meet our minimum requirements.